What can I do with a Religious Studies major after graduation?

 How many credits from Study Away and Undergraduate Research can count towards the major?

-Up to 8 hours of credits that are not in Religious Studies (REL-prefixed) courses can be approved to count towards the major.
+Up to 8 hours of credits that are not in Religious Studies (REL-prefixed) classes can be approved to count towards the major.
 These 8 hours of credits may be from Study Away, Undergraduate Research, or other transfer credits.
+Majors must take 32 credits from REL-prefixed classes (i.e. eight 4-credit classes).

 Can I double major?